CharlesB91/harry-potter-quiz/README.md

 ### Home Page

-- This area a background image of the famous Hogwarts castle which can be seen on all screen sizes.
+- This area features a background image of the famous Hogwarts castle which can be seen on all screen sizes.

 ![Home-Screen-Hogwarts](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/home-screen.PNG)